UNMC researcher bridges antibiotic gap in major breakthrough

 Comments (0) News

 OMAHA, Neb.
-(Dec.
-3, 2018)—UNeMed’s tech transfer podcast, “Innovation Overground,” published this morning its latest episode, “Bacterial Dilemma.”
+(June 3, 2019)—UNeMed’s tech transfer podcast, “Innovation Overground,” published this morning its latest episode, “Better security through science.”

 Innovation Overground was created to help promote academic innovation and the technology transfer and commercialization efforts at the University of Nebraska and beyond.
 The podcast intends to examine what it takes to advance academic inventions and discoveries beyond the research bench and into people’s lives as “actual things on a shelf.”